Gould-Group/Onboarding/BLOGGING_EXERCISES/02-BlogAboutSomeCode.md

 You might find that creating a jupyter notebook to go along with the blog is useful, along with sharing some screenshots of the different steps.

-To upload your blog post, follow the instructions in the [`_posts/blog/template.md`](https://github.com/WhitakerLab/whitakerlab.github.io/blob/master/_posts/blog/template.md) in the [whitakerlab.github.io website repo](https://github.com/WhitakerLab/whitakerlab.github.io).
+To upload your blog post, follow the instructions in the [`_posts/_template.md`](https://github.com/ImperialCollegeLondon/GouldGroup/blob/master/_posts/_template.md) in our [website repo](https://github.com/ImperialCollegeLondon/GouldGroup).

-The blog should be submitted as file in the [`_posts/blog`](https://github.com/WhitakerLab/whitakerlab.github.io/tree/master/_posts/blog) directory via a pull request.
+The blog should be submitted as file in the [`_posts/`](https://github.com/ImperialCollegeLondon/GouldGroup/tree/master/_posts) directory via a pull request.